 Berserk Button: Accusations of child molestation make him take a nasty turn.

-Beware the Nice Ones: Acts friendly through much of his lines, but he also threatens to cut MR. T into pieces and at the end of his second verse, Mr. McFeely can be seen in the background, menacingly holding a baseball bat, apparently ready to use it if Mr. T doesn't leave.
+Beware the Nice Ones: Acts friendly through much of his lines, but he also threatens to cut MR. T into pieces.
+At the end of his second verse, Mr. McFeely can be seen in the background, menacingly holding a baseball bat, apparently ready to use it if Mr. T doesn't leave.

 Creepy Monotone: Part of his second verse is delivered this way, when he's obviously seething about being accused of child molestation.